qingfengxia/Cfd/README.md

 > see more [OpenFOAM official installation guide](http://openfoamwiki.net/index.php/Installation), make sure openfoam/etc/bashrc is sourced into ~/.bashrc

 - PyFoam (0.6.6+) `sudo pip3 install PyFoam` (see platform notes for Windows).
+This module is Python3 compatible.
 In the future, this dependency will be removed.
-This module is Python3 compatible.

-  **If FreeCAD comes with App format,  there maybe a Python embedded inside, install the PyFoam into that Python, not the system Pyhton**,  **otherwise Cfd can not been installed inside Addon Manager!! **
+  **If FreeCAD comes with App format,  there maybe a Python embedded inside.
+PyFoam should be installed into that embedded Python, not the system Python.
+FreeCAD on Windows  always use the embedded Python ** otherwise Cfd can not been installed inside Addon Manager!! **

+  **Solution: When Cfd module is import for the first time, it will try to `import PyFoam` if failed FreeCAD's Python will install PyFoam to user site:
+   `subprocess.check_output([sys.executable, "-m", "pip", "install", "PyFoam"])` However, one Linux, `sys.exectuable` is `freecd` instead of `python`** on windows, for FreeCAD 0.19, it is also `D:\Software\FreeCAD_0.19.22411-Win-Conda_vc14.x-x86_64\bin\freecad.exe`

 - matplotlib for residual plot (it is bundled with FreeCAD on Windows), gnuplot is not needed any longer.
-On ubuntu/debian, `sudo apt-get install python3-matplotlib`
+On ubuntu/debian, `sudo apt-get install python3-matplotlib`, it is a dep of official FreeCAD package, so it should have been installed.

 - paraFoam (paraview for OpenFOAM), usually installed with OpenFoam.